 Large demonstrations occur periodically in Minsk and other cities in Belarus.
 Past demonstrations have involved violence, including by Belarusian authorities, and large numbers of arrests.
 Demonstrations and localised street disturbances can occur with little warning.

-- Avoid demonstrations, rallies and street disturbances, especially political ones, as they may turn violent.
+- Avoid demonstrations, rallies and street disturbances, as they may turn violent.

 - Follow the instructions of local authorities.

-Travellers are potential targets for robbery, mugging and pick pocketing, especially in the cities of Minsk, Grodno, Brest, Gomel, Mogilev and Vitebsk, and on sleeper trains.
-Crime levels are higher at night, and in or near bars and hotels catering for foreigners.
-Drink spiking, followed by theft when the victim is incapacitated, has also been reported.
+Travellers are potential targets for robbery, mugging and pick-pocketing.
+Incidents have been reported on sleeper trains and in or near bars and hotels catering for foreigners.
+Drink-spiking, followed by theft when the victim is incapacitated, has also been reported.

 There have been reports of harassment, mistreatment and extortion by police and other local officials.